 “The line is called Culture Tees,” says Broadnax.
 “I’ve always wanted to celebrate us.
 T-shirts are probably one of the best ways that people can express themselves.
 That’s why they are so popular in America.”

-Broadnax recently sat down with MMS reporter Lloyd Gite to discuss the new line of T-shirts and the importance of Blacks and the pursuit of entrepreneurship.
+Broadnax recently sat down with MMS reporter Lloyd Gite to discuss the new line of T-shirts and the importance of Blacks entrepreneurship.

 MMS: You initially formed the T-shirt company five years ago.
 How did that come about?

 Broadnax: My little sons were in football.
 I asked a guy that makes T-shirts to make me some football shirts with my sons’ picture on them.
 When my wife and I went to the games with the T-shirts on, people went crazy and wanted to order some for themselves.
 The guy who made the shirts was not responsive when the parents called.
 That gave me an idea to create my own T-shirt company.
 I spent a year learning the business and then opened my own T-shirt business.
 We started off doing sports shirts and company shirts with logos.
 With our newest endeavor, the Culture tees, I want to celebrate our culture.
 I’m tired of making Gucci rich.
 I want to make our people rich by wearing what represents us.
 I want to showcase our lost heroes that we don’t talk about anymore.
 The mainstream public doesn’t celebrate us.

 I want to make our people rich by wearing what represents us.

 MMS: These T-shirts are like art.
 Do you agree?

 Broadnax: You are right.
 It’s a process when I’m looking for certain vintage photos.
 I don’t do it randomly.
 I am looking for the perfect artistic photo that captures the soul of that person or the fight in them.
 I am looking with an artist view when I am looking for photos.

 MMS: What kind of response are you getting from the public?